japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 `executorAdded` simply <<recomputeLocality, recomputeLocality>>.

-NOTE: `executorAdded` is used exclusively when `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#resourceOffers[resourceOffers].
+NOTE: `executorAdded` is used exclusively when `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#resourceOffers[resourceOffers].

 === [[abortIfCompletelyBlacklisted]] `abortIfCompletelyBlacklisted` Internal Method